SacleuxBenoit/TodoList_php/README.md

 *   create / delete / categories for todos
 *   sort and pin todos

+## WARNING

+I know that there is so many weird things in my code :') i'm using this project as a sandbox I'll soon organise files && separate the php code from the html.

 ## Stack :

 *   html / css